tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

 - Keep an eye on market valuations

-- Changes in your policy AA should be made only in response to valuations changes, and in a direction opposite the market
+- Changes in your policy AA should be made only in response to valuations changes and in a direction opposite the market

 - Good companies are usually bad stocks; bad companies are usually good stocks

 - Favor a "value" approach to investing

 # asset allocation